Canadian Pacific class N2

-Canadian Pacific Railway N-2-a, b, and c class locomotives were a class of 199 2-8-0 or Consolidation type locomotives built by Montreal Locomotive Works in 1912–1914.
-They were numbered 3600–3799 by CP and were used almost everywhere around the system.
+The Canadian Pacific N-2-a, b, and c was a class of 2-8-0 "Consolidation" type steam locomotives built between 1912 and 1914.
+A total of 199 were produced, numbered 3600 through 3799 by the Canadian Pacific Railway and used almost everywhere around the system.

-Construction history
+History

+Development and design

-The order for these engines came around 1912 when CP wanted bigger locomotives for their mainline.
-Their current engines were wearing out and were too small for the loads that were being hauled.
-The Montreal Locomotive Works was the one who did the job.
+The engines were ordered when Canadian Pacific sought bigger locomotives for their mainline.
+Their current fleet were wearing out and too small for the loads being hauled.

+Construction

+While majority of the class was constructed by the Montreal Locomotive Works, orders were also placed with the Canadian Locomotive Company and Canadian Car and Foundry, with one locomotive being built by the CPR Angus Shops.

 Modifications

-These locomotives were originally numbered 3800–3999.
-They were renumbered between 1920 and 1929 renumbered to the 3600 and 3700s.
+These locomotives were originally built under the N3 class beginning in 1909 and numbered 3800 through 3999.
+They were renumbered between 1920 and 1929 to the 3600s and 3700s.
 Most of the class were converted to oil-firing in the later years.

 In the 1920s onward Canadian Pacific saw an increasing need for larger locomotives.
-Most of this class were relocated to either CP's Ogden or Montreal shops for a short time while 65 were converted to Class P1n 2-8-2 renumbered 5200–5264 in 1946 a larger boiler was added as well as a trailing truck and a new cab.
-They could haul several more thousand pounds than the original 2-8-0's could.
-Many of this class were converted, although not all, as many survived as 2-8-0's until the end of steam on CP.
+Most of this class were relocated to either CP's Ogden or Montreal shops for a short time while 65 were converted to Class P1n 2-8-2, renumbered 5200–5264 in 1946.
+A larger boiler was added as well as a trailing truck and a new cab.
+They could haul several thousand pounds more than the original 2-8-0s could.
+Many of this class were converted, although not all, as many survived as 2-8-0s until the end of steam on CP.